monk-io/docs/docs/welcome.md

 ## Key Features at a Glance

--   **Next-gen Manifests**: Compose your application _and_ provision workloads with composable and scriptable YAML manifests known as Monk Templates.
+-   **Next-gen Manifests**: Compose your application _and_ provision workloads with composable and scriptable YAML manifests known as Monk Kits.
 -   **Ready-to-use Stack Components**: Easily combine and customize containers or entire pre-composed stacks from the Monk Hub repository.
--   **Easily Mix and Match Templates**: Use our ready-made templates or modify them to suit your needs with our Monk Hub wizard.
+-   **Easily Mix and Match Kits**: Use our ready-made Kits or modify them to suit your needs with our Monk Hub wizard.
 -   **Masterless P2P Clusters**: An encrypted 0-config network connects all containers in Monk securely and transparently--even across clouds.
 -   **Multi-Cloud Support**: Deploy on any combination of GCP, AWS, Azure, Digital Ocean, bare metal, or even single board computers.
 -   **Automatic Provisioning**: Monk does the heavy lifting in your cloud accounts or bare metal servers so you can focus on development.